mjeanroy/karma-json-preprocessor/README.md

 ## How does it work ?

-This preprocessor converts JSON files into JS variables (using `JSON.parse`) and publishes them in the global `window.__json__`, so that you can use these for testing DOM operations.
+This preprocessor converts JSON files into JS variables (using `JSON.parse`) and publishes them in the global `window.__json__`, so that you can use these to externalize your json fixtures.

 For instance this `foo.json`